Skip to content

 Mode Behavior Use case

-FIXED_STEP is the default.
-Timer and counter instructions use timestamp, so fixed steps give perfectly reproducible results.
-REALTIME is intentionally non-deterministic — scan dt follows host elapsed time.
+dt= is the default.
+Timer and counter instructions use timestamp, so fixed steps give perfectly reproducible results. realtime=True is intentionally non-deterministic — scan dt follows host elapsed time.

 Real-time clock

-Logic that depends on time of day (shift changes, scheduled events) uses the RTC system points (rtc.year4, rtc.month, rtc.hour, etc.).
+Logic that depends on time of day (shift changes, scheduled events) uses the RTC system points (system.rtc.year4, system.rtc.month, system.rtc.hour, etc.).
 By default, these track wall-clock time.
+See System points for the full namespace overview.

 set_rtc pins the RTC to a specific datetime: